Using the 'IS (NOT) DISTINCT FROM' SQL Comparators

-In a recent SQL statement I stumbled upon an issue in-regard to handling NULL values within a given predicate.
-Coming from languages (such as PHP) which are very liberal in their type coercion (NULL can be treated as a falsey value), I was surprised to find how the inclusion of such a value resulted in a sort of predicate short-circuiting.
-This occurs as NULL in its strictest sense is an unknown value, and as such the entire condition should be deemed unknown in the event of its presence.
-However, if you wish to weaken this constraint within a comparison you are able to take advantage of IS DISTINCT FROM which instead treats NULL as a known value.
+In a recent SQL statement, I stumbled upon an issue regarding the handling of NULL values within a given predicate.
+Coming from languages such as PHP, which are very liberal in their type coercion (NULL can be treated as a falsy value), I was surprised to find how the inclusion of such a value resulted in a sort of predicate short-circuiting.
+This occurs because NULL, in its strictest sense, is an unknown value.
+As such, the entire condition is deemed unknown in the event of its presence.
+However, if you wish to weaken this constraint within a comparison, you can take advantage of IS DISTINCT FROM, which instead treats NULL as a known value.
 This difference can be best highlighted in a small logic table, where we first describe how the presence of a NULL value takes over the entire predicate result.

 NULL != NULL = NULL